mramshaw/vgo/README.md

 store - dependencies should be bundled with the code that depends on them (links can go dead and sometimes locating dependencies can be a trial).

-I will use the `main.go` file from my [ui](http://github.com/mramshaw/ui) repo fro testing.
+I will use the `main.go` file from my [UI repo](http://github.com/mramshaw/ui) for testing.

+[The dependencies for this are tricky so it is a good initial test.]

 ## To Install

-The command to run:
+The command to run to install `vgo`:

     $ go get -u golang.org/x/vgo

 ## To Use

-The command to run:
+The command to run to build the project:

     $ vgo build